caxylive/Home-Lab-Enterprise-Simulation/README.md

 -

 ## Advanced Hands-On Activities
+- Advanced activities will be listed here once everything has been set up.

 ## Troubleshooting
 - Please refer **[here](https://github.com/caxylive/Home-Lab-Enterprise-Simulation/tree/main/Troubleshooting)** for a list of problems you might encounter and how to possibly solve them.
+- Incident response section will be added once all the servers and services has been set up.

 ## 🏆 Why This Project Matters
 This home lab serves as a **hands-on learning platform** to strengthen skills in **IT, networking, and cybersecurity**.
 It enables one to experience setting up various IT infrastructures that provide real-world support to businesses.
 Additionally, it offers a safe environment to hone and practice Ethical Hacking skills legally, fostering continuous learning and professional growth.